Pistachio Baklawa Nests

 • Clarify the butter by melting it over low heat until completely melted.
 Pour the clarified butter off into a bowl, leaving the butter solids behind.

 • Heat the oven to 350 degrees.
-Set up the work station with one sheet of parchment paper, a 1/4-inch x 13″ dowel, the clarified butter and a pastry brush, and two unlined sheet pans.
+Set up the work station with one sheet of parchment paper, a 1/4 or 1/2-inch x 13" dowel, the clarified butter and a pastry brush, misting bottle filled with water, and an unlined sheet pan.

-• Just before beginning, open the room temperature phyllo.
+• Just before beginning, open the room temperature sleeve of phyllo.
 Open one of the sleeves and lay the phyllo out next to your work station.
-Cover the phyllo with a sheet of plastic, a damp towel and then another dry towel over that.
-Keep the phyllo as protected as possible as you work.
+Cover the phyllo with a clean kitchen towel and keep the phyllo as protected as possible as you work.

-• Fold the sheet up from the short side in front of you, leaving about an inch at the top which will form the base of the nest later.
+• Fold the sheet up from the short side in front of you by 1 inch.

 • Make the accordion pleat.
-Pick up the dowel in both hands and place your hands over the phyllo.
+Pick up the dowel in both hands and place your hands over the ends of the rolledphyllo.
 Use your first fingers and thumbs to gently push the center of the dough together.
 Then push the outer edges of the phyllo in.
-A bit of crumbling and splitting may happen.
-Some of these can still be shaped into a nest and will be fine once baked.

-• Gently pull the pleated phyllo off the dowel and form a ring.
+• Gently pull the pleated phyllo off the dowel onto the counter and bring the ends together to form a nest.
 Push together the phyllo at the open end, and tamp down the phyllo in the center of the nest.
-Again, the nest may look a little ragged and that is okay.

 • Place the nest on the unlined baking sheet and dab generously with more butter all over.